gkjohnson/webxr-sandbox/xr-gamepad/README.md

 [Demo here](https://gkjohnson.github.io/webxr-sandbox/xr-gamepads/)!

 NOTE: In Chrome the gamepad handles do not seem to dynamically update and they must be polled via navigator.getGamepads().
-Firefox updates the gamepads as expected.
+Firefox updates the original gamepad object.
+The xr gamepad objects seem to be updated the same way in both Chrome and Firefox.

 ## TODO